-A small privately held transmission and distribution utility located in the Northeast sought to improve its capital project planning and project management capabilities.
+A small privately held transmission and distribution utility in the Northeast sought to improve its capital project planning and management capabilities.

-The client was in the midst of an enterprise-wide strategic planning effort whereby each business unit developed initiatives to present to the board.
-The operations group needed to focus on ways to improve the capital project planning process.
+The client was amid an enterprise-wide strategic planning effort whereby each business unit developed initiatives to present to the board.
+The operations group needed to focus on improving the capital project planning process.
 Questions were raised about the appropriate planning horizon for transmission and distribution projects and the accompanying level of engineering performed for each stage-gate of the planning horizon.
-In addition, the client was interested in industry benchmarks and lessons that could be learned from best practices of peer companies.
+In addition, the client was interested in learning more about capital project examples: industry benchmarks, and lessons that could be learned from the best practices of peer companies.

-Prioritizing capital projects is challenging in any organization, and this client was no exception.
+Prioritizing capital project management and planning is challenging in any organization, and this client was no exception.
 It can be exceedingly difficult to establish project-scoring criteria and then objectively evaluate projects against these criteria.
 However, effective capital deployment requires that transmission and distribution utilities prioritize these efforts.

 ScottMadden also identified areas to be explored through external benchmarking.
 These included: